RusKursusGruppen/GRIS/README.md

 How to install:
-install python3 through your package manager install pip (python-pip) through your package manager sudo pip install virtualenv
+install python3 through your package manager install pip (python-pip or python3-pip) through your package manager sudo pip install virtualenv

 To get bcrypt to work on arch linux you need to do some fiddling: